HNringane/digital-portfolio-PRP370S/reflections/professional_networking.md

 ## STAR Reflection

 **Situation:**
-During my WIL placement, I was encouraged to network with colleagues and industry professionals.
+As part of my WIL and work readiness development, I was encouraged to build my professional network to prepare for post-graduation job opportunities.

 **Task:**
-I had to build meaningful professional relationships to enhance my career opportunities.
+I needed to improve my online professional presence and connect with people in the IT field to expand my opportunities.

 **Action:**
-I attended meetings, connected with professionals on LinkedIn, and maintained communication by sharing relevant updates and insights.
+I updated my LinkedIn profile with my WIL experience at Plum Systems, connected with industry peers, followed relevant technology pages, and engaged with professional posts.

 **Result:**
-I expanded my professional network, received mentorship, and gained a better understanding of workplace culture and expectations.
+I enhanced my digital identity, received engagement from other professionals, and gained insight into potential IT career paths.
+This activity strengthened my communication and networking confidence.